HexCodeZero/Text-Adventure-Game/index.md

 Displays all the commands and help

 # Credits
-Game Design and Creation: Hasan Gandor
+Game Designed and Created by Hasan Gandor.